Course Descriptions, Symbols, and Terms

 The forms and methods of teaching vary widely in specific classes.
 The more traditional methods of lecturing, discussion, laboratory work, and individually supervised research or projects are being supplemented by such learning resources as group and individual exercises, television, films and records, and videotaping.
 Modern specialized facilities and equipment are used in many courses in different fields.
 These include: laboratories for teaching the sciences, a planetarium, studios for teaching the fine arts, a variety of facilities for teaching communications, a language laboratory for teaching foreign languages and linguistics courses, a speech and hearing clinic, the Tiburon Center for Environmental Studies, the Moss Landing Marine Laboratories, and the Sierra Nevada Field Campus.

-San Francisco State University encourages experimentation and innovation in teaching and welcomes a diversity of approaches.
+SF State encourages experimentation and innovation in teaching and welcomes a diversity of approaches.
 Increasingly and with growing help from students, efforts are being made on the campus to examine, evaluate, and improve the learning experiences.